 - Keep your own little list of places that serve you up great gluten free grub – they are the perfect ‘safety net’ places to eat!

 - Eat out at recommended places – Check out google and tripadviosr, chat to other coeliacs and look out for places displaying coeliac accredited stickers.
 Even then, you will still need to ask the relevant questions when ordering.

-- Call up before you eat there.
-Even better pop in and have a chat to ensure they have the full understanding of a gluten free diet.
+- Call up before you visit to eat and have a natter with the manager or ideally the chef who will actually be preparing your food.
+Even better pop in to have a face to face chat to ensure they have the full understanding of a gluten free diet.

-- No matter how often you eat there, always check still suitable for your diet.
-Staff and ingredients change and something that was OK, may not be now.
+- No matter how often you eat somewhere, still always check suitability for your diet.
+Staff and ingredients change and something that was OK previously , may not be now.